 Without a doubt, the most effective means of weed control is a thick lush lawn that chokes out unwanted invasive plants.
 This often takes other means than simply applying herbicides to reach that point.
 However, once that point is reached, keeping weeds from taking a hold in your lawn generally requires minimal time, effort, and fewer chemicals.

-This guideline will prove helpful whether you plan to spray your yard yourself or hire a weed control professional service to spray your yard for you.
+This guideline will prove helpful whether you plan to spray your yard yourself or hire a weed control service in Artesia or Carlsbad to spray your yard for you.
 And while this article is written with Artesia, Carlsbad, and Eddy County lawns in mind, the information can be applied to lawn care and weed spraying throughout all of Southeast New Mexico and in almost any region.

 Using Post & Pre Emergent Herbicides